ValBuke/SQL-Project-/README.md

 ## Overview

-This project utilized SQLite to analyze data.
+This project utilized SQLite to clean data.

 ## Data